isdlab-srm/rfid-attendance-dashboard/README.md

 ### 🧠 Credits
 Built by Harshil Malhotra
-With support from the Intelligent Systems Design Lab, SRM IST.
+With support from the Intelligent Systems Design Lab, SRMIST.